 If a trial of nasal sprays has not been effective at improving your nasal obstruction then you may be a candidate for surgery.
 The type of surgery differs between individuals however the general principle remains the same in most people, increase the cross sectional area of the nasal airway whilst ensuring that the nose still functions normally.

-For nasal obstruction which is not severe or is not revision surgery then most patients have a septoplasty and turbinoplasty.
-For patients who have severe nasal obstruction or have previously had an operation which has not been successful then they usually have a functional rhinoplasty.
+Most patients will benefit from a septoplasty and turbinoplasty.
+For patients who have severe nasal obstruction or have previously had an operation which has not been successful, a functional rhinoplasty may be required.

 For more information on how the treat your nasal obstruction make an appointment with one of our surgeons at ENT Clinics.